matter-labs/zksync-web-era-docs/docs/api/js/features.md

 ## Overrides

 `ethers` has a notion of overrides.
 For any on-chain transaction, `ethers` finds the optimal `gasPrice`, `gasLimit`, `nonce`, and other important fields under the hood.
-But sometimes, you may have a need to explicitly provide these values (you want to set a smaller `gasPrice` for instance, or sign a transaction with future `nonce`)
+But sometimes, you may have a need to explicitly provide these values (you want to set a smaller `gasPrice` for instance, or sign a transaction with future `nonce`).

 In this case, you can provide an `Overrides` object as the last parameter.
 There you can supply fields like `gasPrice`, `gasLimit`, `nonce` etc.